-An adjustable rate mortgage is a loan that bases its interest rate on an index.
-The index is typically the Libor rate, the fed funds rate, or the one-year Treasury bill.
-An ARM is also known as an adjustable rate loan, variable rate mortgage, or variable rate loan.
+An adjustable-rate mortgage (ARM) is a loan that bases its interest rate on an index, which is typically the LIBOR rate, the fed funds rate, or the one-year Treasury bill.
+An ARM is also known as an "adjustable-rate loan," "variable-rate mortgage," or "variable-rate loan."

-After the reset, the rate will increase as Libor does.
+After the reset, the rate will increase as LIBOR does.
 That means your money payment could suddenly skyrocket after the initial five-year period is up.
-If Libor rose to 2.5 percent during that time, then your new interest rate would rise to 4.5 percent or 5.0 percent.
-The historical Libor rate reveals that Libor increased in 2006 and 2007.
+If LIBOR were to rise to 2.5% during that time, then your new interest rate would rise to 4.5% or 5.0%.
+The historical LIBOR rate reveals that LIBOR increased in 2006 and 2007.
 It triggered many mortgage defaults that led to the subprime mortgage crisis.

-That's because Libor typically changes in lockstep with it.
-Treasury yields rise when demand for the bonds fall.
+You've got to pay attention to changes in the fed funds rate and short-term Treasury bill yields, because LIBOR typically changes in lockstep with it.
+Treasury yields rise when demand for the bonds falls.

 The big disadvantage is that your monthly payment can skyrocket if interest rates rise.
 Many people are surprised when the interest rate resets, even though it's in the contract.
-If your income hasn't gone up, then you may no longer be able to afford your home, and could lose it.
+If your income hasn't gone up, then you might not be able to afford your home any longer, and you could lose it.

 In 2004, bankers got creative with new types of loans to entice potential homeowners.
 Here are some examples of the most popular.

 Interest-only loans.
 They have the lowest rates.
 Your monthly payment just goes toward interest, and not any of the principle, for the first three to five years.
-After that, you start making higher payments to cover the principle.
-Or, you might you might be required to make a large balloon payment.
+After that, you start making higher payments to cover the principle, or you might be required to make a large balloon payment.

 Option ARMs.
 They allow borrowers to choose how much to pay each month.
-They start with "teaser" rates of about one to two percent.
-These can reset to a higher, even after the first payment.
-Most (80 percent) option ARM borrowers make only the minimum payment each month.
+They start with "teaser" rates of about 1% to 2%, which can reset to a higher rate, even after the first payment.
+Most option ARM borrowers make only the minimum payment each month.
 The rest gets added to the balance of the mortgage, just like negative amortization loans.